bumble-tech/appyx-codelabs/codelabs/markdown/appyx-hello-world.md

 }
 ```

-This is our starting point.
+Let's change the `onCreate` method to host our `RootNode`:

 ```
+    override fun onCreate(savedInstanceState: Bundle?) {
+        super.onCreate(savedInstanceState)
         setContent {
             HelloAppyxTheme {
                 NodeHost(integrationPoint = integrationPoint) {
                     RootNode(it)
                 }
             }
         }
+    }
 ```

 And we're done.

 <!-- ------------------------ -->
 ## Launch
 Duration: 1

-Launch your app.
-It will look like this:
+Launch your app!
+It should look like this:

 <img src="assets/hello_appyx_1.png" alt="demo" width="200"/>

 <!-- ------------------------ -->
 ## Where to go from here
 Duration: 0

-Check out other code labs to learn more about Appyx.
+Check out other code labs to start using the more advanced features of Appyx!

+For more information on Nodes you can check out the [Structuring your app navigation](https://bumble-tech.github.io/appyx/apps/structure/) section on the project page.

 <style>
 table {